MagnaFacta/zalt-model/docs/ABOUT-ZALT.md

 1. Different views for a model should use the same textual information on model fields, like labels and descriptions.
 1. Different views for a model should use the same type information, like field length, data type and formatting.
 1. Similar views in different controllers should reuse the same code, using the different meta-data.
-1. Most controllers should re-use the same views: browse/search for item / show/create/edit/delete item.
+1. Most controllers should re-use the same views: browse/search for items / show/create/edit/delete item.
 1. But these days we should alse be able to use this information in a json web api, providing both item-data and meta-data.

 The Zalt libraries provide (independently usable) modules to increase code reuse and ease of programming: